cptmorgan-rh/ocp4-aio-vsphere-upi-lab/README.md

 4. Your DNS Provider (PiHole, AdGuard, etc) should be configured to lookup your `base_domain` from your `coredns_vm.ipaddr`
    * Optionally, you configure the `coredns_vm.upstream_dns` to be your primary DNS Server and then configure your workstation or bastion host to use the CoreDNS Server as your primary DNS Server.
    * If you wish to use the CoreDNS as your primary DNS Server see the [deploy-aio-lab.yml Extra Variables](https://github.com/cptmorgan-rh/ocp4-aio-vsphere-upi-lab#deploy-aio-labyml-extra-variables) section below.
-5. If you plan to deploy the DNS or LoadBalancer using this playbook you need to be running an OS with a glibc version higher than 2.32 such as Fedora 33 or higher.
+5. If you plan to deploy the DNS or LoadBalancer using this playbook you need to be running an OS with a glibc version higher than 2.32 such as Fedora 33 or higher or you can deploy from the [ocp4-vsphere-deploy-container](https://github.com/cptmorgan-rh/ocp4-vsphere-deploy-container)

    ***NOTE: If you are going to use the CoreDNS vm as your primary DNS Server you must specify your vcenter in group_vars/all.yml as an IP address as no A Record will exist.***